The Ultimate Guide to Building a High-Impact Major Gifts Program

 There’s no single dollar amount that defines a major gift.
 What matters is its impact at your organization.

 For a small community organization, $500 could fund a children’s workshop.
-For a hospital foundation, a major gift might start at $100,000 to support research or needed medical device.
+For a hospital foundation, a major gift might start at $100,000 to support research or provide a vital medical device.

 For any organization, a major gift is a meaningful contribution from an individual, family, or foundation that accelerates the mission in visible, lasting ways.